 The member of staff receiving the information should inform the Headteacher immediately.
 This includes concerns relating to agency and supply staff.
 Should an allegation be made against the Headteacher, this will be reported to the Chair of Governors.
-In the event the Chair of Governors is not contactable the same day, the information must be passed to the Vice Chair.
+In the event the Chair is not contactable the same day, the information must be passed to the Vice Chair.
 The Headteacher or Chair of Governors will seek advice from the LADO within one working day.
 No member of staff will undertake further investigations before seeking advice from the LADO.

 All concerns will be shared initially with the LADO, to determine whether a safeguarding concern or an allegation about another member of staff (including supply staff, volunteers or contractors) meets or does not meet the harm threshold.
-In the latter case the concern will be shared in accordance with our policies.

-Further details can be found in our Recruitment Policy and in Part four of Keeping children safe in education - GOV.UK (www.gov.uk).
+In the latter case the concern will be shared in accordance with our low-level concerns policy.
+(THE ONLY PERSON WHO CAN DECIDE IF A CONCERN IS LOW LEVEL IS THE LADO) Further details can be found in our Recruitment Policy and in Part four of Keeping children safe in education - GOV.UK (www.gov.uk).
+The concern, which is raised, might not meeting the LADO Threshold and could be passed on to the Education Safeguarding Team for consideration and support (education.safeguarding@newham.gov.uk).

 Any member of staff or volunteer who does not feel confident to raise concerns within the school should contact the LADO directly.
 Please refer to section 11 of this policy.
-The contact phone number is displayed on the safeguarding board in the staffroom.